Allen Organ Company: Museum

 The Allen Organ Company factory building is located at 150 Locust Street in Macungie, Pennsylvania.
-It was originally an air conditioned textile mill that Allen's founder, Jerome Markowitz and Vice President purchased, they renovated the mill and moved organ manufacturing into around 1953.
-As the company grew, The International Sales Headquarters was built including Octave Hall (a room with adjustable natural reverb and rotating stage), teaching studios, a recording studio and the adjoining Jerome Markowitz Memorial Museum is located on Route 100.
-In the Museum, you can look at the development of Allen technology from tube analog organs from 1938 to the present, how an organ is made and the history and take tour of the museum.
+It was originally an air conditioned textile mill that Allen's founder, Jerome Markowitz and vice president purchased, they renovated the mill and moved organ manufacturing into around 1953.
+As the company grew, The International Sales Headquarters was built including Octave Hall (a room with adjustable natural reverb and rotating stage), teaching studios, a recording studio and the adjoining Jerome Markowitz Memorial Museum is located on PA Route 100.
+In the museum, visitors can see the development of Allen technology from tube analog organs from 1938 to the present, how an organ is made and the history, and tour the museum.